 Let us conclude this shiur by returning to the point with which we opened.
 On the first day of Rosh Ha-shana we read a haftara that speaks of inscription for good life by virtue of man's righteousness and actions.
 This is, of course, the desired model that we must aim for.
 However, not everyone merits this, Chana's level being exceedingly high.
 We, therefore, read on the second day of Rosh Ha-shana a haftara that emphasizes the very opposite, namely, inscription for a good and peaceful life even if a person is unworthy.
 Yirmiyahu's prophecy regarding redemption that stems from the fact that we are the children of God who longingly remembers us and shows us mercy, allows us to hope that our Father and King will deal charitably and kindly with us even though we have no merits.
 This is the great message of the haftara for the second day.
 The haftara for the first day teaches us what is meritorious conduct; the haftara for the second day offers us the consolation that even if we lack that conduct, God will treat us graciously and with compassion.

 "Zekhor Lanu Berit Acharonim," in Sinai, Jubilee Volume, Jerusalem 5762.

-been informed that my revered grandfather,
+I have recently been informed that my revered grandfather,